cscorley/dissertation/chapters/3_method/2_study.md

 ## Study Design {#sec:study}

-In this work, we introduce topic-modeling-based FLT and DIT in which we incrementally build the model from source code *changesets*.
+In this work, we introduce topic-modeling-based FLT and DIT in which we incrementally build the model from source code changesets.
 By training an online learning algorithm using changesets, our FLT and DIT maintain up-to-date models without incurring the non-trivial computational cost associated with retraining a snapshot-based topic model from scratch.
 In this section, we